 Before selecting a B.A. or B.S., students should compare the curricula for different types of programs to ensure the one they choose meets their academic and professional goals.

-Curriculum Details for Bachelor’s in Technical Communication/Writing Programs
+Curriculum Details for Bachelor’s in Technical Communication and Technical Writing Majors

 In order to earn a bachelor’s degree in technical communication or writing, most universities require students to complete around 120 credits.
 Keep in mind, however, that total credit hours vary by institution, program, semester vs. quarter systems, and major requirements.
 Curriculum in these programs is generally divided across multiple areas, such as: